Shivay-Shakti/jupyter-book/docs/start/example-book.md

 Now that you've built your first book, you may wish to get some inspiration from a more "complete" book example.

-This section describes the [QuantEcom mini book](https://executablebooks.github.io/quantecon-mini-example/docs/index.html) to show you how it's made.
+This section describes the [QuantEcon mini book](https://executablebooks.github.io/quantecon-mini-example/docs/index.html) to show you how it's made.

 Some of the features on display include